WayneBrown/learnwebgl2/_sources/06_transformations/03_translating.rst

 6.3 - Translating
 :::::::::::::::::

 Translating a model changes the model's location.
-Translation does not effect the model's size or orientation.
+Translation does not affect the model's size or orientation.
 Mathematically, translating is a simple addition.
 Translating a vertex, :code:`(x, y, z)`, into a new location, :code:`(x_new, y_new, z_new)`, is accomplished by adding a value to each component.